chord progressions in tonal music

 "Using the concept of Blues-modal harmony as introduced by Tom Sutcliffe on www.harmony.org.uk (2006) . . . . ."

-The version control information in footnotes indicates that the popular music section was first uploaded in 2006.
+The version control information in footnotes indicates that the popular music section was added in 2006.

-Note: the version number on the bottom of some pages indicates the last time the page was updated and so is not the correct date to use for reference purposes.
+Note: the version number at the foot of some pages indicates the last time the page was updated and so is not the correct date to use for reference purposes.
 The correct date is the date the section was first uploaded as indicated in footnotes

 If your institution's standards require you to indicate a place of publication you can show: London, England.

-You can use footnotes or references to bibliographies at the end of your essay depending on your institutions standards.
+You can place footnotes on the same page as the reference or references to bibliographies at the end of your essay depending on your institution's standards.

 The important thing is to show the correct source of the quote or idea.